sean-parent/sean-parent.github.io/better-code/03-data-structures.md

 Given this, an improved definition of a data structure is:

-> A _data structure_ is a structure utilizing value, representational, and physical relationship to encode semantic relationships on a collection of object.
+> A _data structure_ is a structure utilizing value, representational, and physical relationships to encode semantic relationships on a collection of objects.

 The choice of encoding can make a dramatic difference on the performance of operations performed on the collection.